wealdtech/domainsale/docs/clients/cli.md

 Breaking this down:

 * `price` is the amount of ether used to buy the domain
-* `address` is the address of the account that is purchasing the domain
+* `address` is the address of the account purchasing the domain
-* `passphrase` is the passphrase to the account that is purchasing the domain
+* `passphrase` is the passphrase to the account purchasing the domain
-* `mydomain.eth` is the domain that is being purchased
+* `mydomain.eth` is the domain being purchased

 If this command completes successfully it will present the transaction ID for the purchase of the domain.
 If it fails then it will present details about why it failed.